This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 In our family, we call this recipe corn casserole.
 But others may know this as corn pudding, corn spoon bread, or even scalloped corn.
 Honestly, the taste is all that matters.
 The central idea is of a super moist cornbread with greater amounts of flavor, served with a spoon and not cut into pieces.

-Like I said, growing up our entire family affectionately called this dish “corn casserole.”
+Like I said, growing up, our entire family affectionately called this dish “corn casserole.”
 As I have learned in the years since, this really is a spoon bread recipe.
-Spoon bread is cornmeal-based, but the texture is softer and needs to be served with a spoon, much a like pudding.
-I find the consistency like that of extra moist cornbread, but with more flavor.
+Spoon bread is cornmeal-based, but the texture is softer and needs to be served with a spoon, much like a pudding.
+I find the consistency like that of extra-moist cornbread, but with more flavor.
 The added Greek yogurt imparts a softer and more tender texture.

 What’s a bit unique about this recipe is that both whole kernel corn and creamed corn are added.
 The creamed corn acts as a binder and also adds extra flavor.

 If you froze sweet corn this past summer, this is the perfect recipe in which to use it!
-Simply thaw as much as you need and you’re ready to go!
+Simply thaw as much as you need, and you’re ready to go!
 That’s the beauty of preserving at home!

 Thanksgiving, or any special occasion meal, can be tricky.
-Many different foods need their time in the oven and the kitchen can be overwhelmed with prep work.
+Many different foods need their time in the oven, and the kitchen can be overwhelmed with prep work.
 This corn can be mixed together, poured into the skillet, covered, and stored in the refrigerator for up to 24 hours.
 However, wait to add the crushed crackers until right before baking.

-The corn is best served fresh and while it may seem like a time-saver to bake ahead and reheat, the result will not be nearly as good as baking right before serving!
+The corn is best served fresh, and while it may seem like a time-saver to bake ahead and reheat, the result will not be nearly as good as baking right before serving!

-More Thanksgiving side dishes
+More Thanksgiving Sides

 Corn Spoon Bread